 Unintentional injuries are the leading cause of death for children under the age of 14.
-These tragic accidents may appear to be outside our control, however, they tend to follow predictable patterns--and are often preventable.
+These tragic accidents may appear to be random and outside our control, but they tend to follow predictable patterns – and most are preventable.

 Motor vehicle crashes are the most common cause of fatal injury for children and adolescents.
-Mary Bridge can ensure that your family is using child car safety seats and seat belts correctly to help prevent and limit injury in a crash.
+Mary Bridge can ensure that your family is using child car safety seats and seat belts correctly to help prevent/reduce injury in a crash.

-Drowning is another leading cause of fatal injury in Washington.
-Drownings occur primarily in open water such as lakes, rivers, Puget Sound or the ocean.
+Drowning is a leading cause of fatal injury in Washington, particularly for toddlers/preschoolers and for teenagers.
+In our area, many drownings occur in open water such as lakes, rivers, Puget Sound or the ocean.
 Ninety percent of those who drown were not wearing life jackets.